 Adding to the growing trend is consumer confidence nationwide, which is currently at the highest level since 2000.
 The spike in ecommerce has also paved the way for higher demands within the warehouse and shipping industry.
 Simply put, consumers not only want faster delivery options, it’s what they’ve come to expect.

 Download Our Top Order Fulfillment Key Performance Indicators Ebook

-With the increased demand for faster deliveries, supply chain professionals need to understand how to maximize their holiday order fulfilment strategies during peak shipping season.
+Now more than ever, supply chain professionals need to understand how to maximize their holiday order fulfillment strategies during peak shipping season, especially with the increased demand for faster deliveries.

 The Rise in Holiday Online Shopping

 With the increase in ecommerce, order fulfillment around the holiday season has never been more important.
 For this year’s season, business analysts anticipate that 60% of consumers will spend more than half of their holiday shopping online.

 A critical contributor to the holiday ecommerce increase are annual shopping days, such as Black Friday and Cyber Monday.
 For instance, Cyber Monday 2017 was the biggest online sales day in U.S. history, as shoppers spent over $6.59 billion that day alone.
 The convenience of shopping from home, avoiding lines, and taking advantage of online deals are just a few reasons why these annual shopping days continue to drive sales during the holiday season.

 As a result, shipping giants such as Amazon saw record numbers from last year’s holiday season with millions of consumers utilizing the company’s free same-day, one-day, and two-day delivery options included in a ‘Prime’ membership.

 Regardless of company size, maintaining timely, efficient order fulfillment is critical for warehouse professionals throughout the year and especially during the holiday season.
 Below are some key statistics to consider for your warehouse when preparing for the year’s peak shipping and delivery demands.